tomasbjerre/git-changelog-bitbucket-plugin/README.md

 /{project}/{repository}/fromcommit/{fromCommit}/tocommit/{toCommit}
 ```

+If you have slash `/` in your branch names, they should be replaced with `_slash_`.
+Because Tomcat by default does not allow slashes encoded as [%2F](https://en.wikipedia.org/wiki/Directory_traversal_attack).

 ## Variables
 The changelog is available in the context of the template.
 These variables are documented in [Git Changelog Lib](https://github.com/tomasbjerre/git-changelog-lib).